Justin Lonwijk

-Justin Antonius Lonwijk (born 21 December 1999) is a Dutch professional footballer who plays as a midfielder for Ukrainian Premier League club Dynamo Kyiv.
+Justin Antonius Lonwijk (born 21 December 1999) is a professional footballer who plays as a midfielder for Ukrainian side Dynamo Kyiv.
+Born in the Netherlands, he represents the Suriname national team.

 Club career

 Jong PSV

-He made his professional debut in the Eerste Divisie for Jong PSV on 13 January 2017 in a game against FC Den Bosch.
+He made his professional debut in the Eerste Divisie for Jong PSV on 13 January 2017 in a game against Den Bosch.

 Utrecht

 On 29 May 2019, he signed for Utrecht on a three-year contract, until 2022.
 Utrecht manager John van den Brom selected Lonwijk for the starting line-up in the two tiers against Zrinjski Mostar in the UEFA Europa League qualifiers.
-His Eredivisie-debut followed on 4 August 2019, where he was a starter in the 4–2 away win over ADO Den Haag.
+His Eredivisie debut followed on 4 August 2019, where he was a starter in the 4–2 away win over ADO Den Haag.

-Viborg
+Viborg FF

 On 25 January 2021, Lonwijk joined Danish 1st Division club Viborg FF on loan from Utrecht for the rest of the season with an option to buy.
 On 1 June 2021 was announced that they had exercised this purchase option.
 He signed a contract in Denmark until 2024.

 Dynamo Kyiv

-On 22 September 2022 Lonwijk signed a five-year contract with Ukrainian Premier League club Dynamo Kyiv.
-Viborg FF claimed he was sold for a record transfer fee (in the history of Viborg FF).
-Lonwijk signed with Dynamo Kyiv during a Russian invasion of Ukraine.
+On 22 September 2022, Lonwijk signed a five-year contract with Ukrainian Premier League club Dynamo Kyiv.
+Viborg FF claimed he was sold for a club record transfer fee.
+Lonwijk signed with Dynamo Kyiv during the Russian invasion of Ukraine.

+He made his debut for the club on 2 October 2022, replacing Volodymyr Shepelyev in the 82nd minute of a 1–0 away victory against Mynai.
+On 10 November, he scored his first goal for Dynamo by slotting home a Viktor Tsyhankov cross, thereby contributing to the team's 3–1 league win over Oleksandriya.

+Anderlecht (loan)

+On 25 July 2023, Belgian Pro League side Anderlecht announced the signing of Lonwijk on a season-long loan from Dynamo Kyiv, with an option to buy the player at the end of the season.

+Fortuna Sittard (loan)

+In January 2024, Lonwijk was recalled from his loan at Anderlecht, joining Eredivisie club Fortuna Sittard on loan for the remainder of the season.

+Viborg FF (loan)

+On 31 August 2024, Lonwijk returned to his former club Viborg FF on a season-long loan, with an option to buy.
+He played a league game less than 24 hours after the announcement, in a 2–2 draw against Sønderjyske.
+Viborg confirmed on Monday, 2 June 2025, that they would not exercise their option to purchase Lonwijk at the end of the season.
+He finished the season with 26 total appearances, scoring once.

 Personal life

 Born in the Netherlands, Lonwijk is of Surinamese descent.

-He is the oldest brother of Nigel Lonwijk, who plays for English League One club Plymouth Argyle on loan from English Premier League club Wolverhampton Wanderers, whilst his younger sister Jayden plays tennis.
+He is the oldest brother of Nigel Lonwijk, who plays for Premier League club Wolverhampton Wanderers, whilst his younger sister Jayden plays tennis.

+In an interview Lonwijk also mentioned to be the cousin of FC Twente winger Virgil Misidjan.